piotrmaslanka/satella/docs/instrumentation/traceback.rst

 Traceback should be created in the exception it is supposed to capture, as it captures exception info from _sys.exc_info()_.
+If no exception is in progress, current stack frame will be fetched from `inspect.currentframe()`.

 Alternatively, you can pass a `<frame>` object to Traceback, in order to serialize it, for example: